-After your Australian themed bush barbecue, enjoy live music from Proud Mary’s entertainer around a blazing campfire.
+After your Australian themed bush barbeque, enjoy live music from Proud Mary’s entertainer around a blazing campfire.
 Request a song and sing along as the music plays into the night.

 A five-course menu of choice featuring mouth-watering dishes based on modern Australian cuisine.
 Click here to see a sample menu.
 Enjoy the food, wine and atmosphere with your fellow passengers as the Captain visits every table and chats.
 It’s a chance to dress up a little and enjoy a gorgeous formal dinner.

 7pm You are welcomed aboard by the friendly Proud Mary crew.
-Having settled into your comfortable, river-view cabin, you may like to join your fellow passengers in the Dining Room & enjoy a pre- dinner drink before a delicious hot supper is served.
+Having settled into your comfortable, river-view cabin, you may like to join fellow passengers in the Dining Room & enjoy a drink before a delicious hot supper is served.
 Proud Mary cruises to its overnight mooring point and your Captain introduces the crew.
 Cruising the river at night is a magical experience and the Proud Mary’s powerful floodlights illuminate the graceful willows and dark waters as you glide past.
-This is an excellent opportunity to see the River environment from a different perspective and may allow you to view some of the noctural wildlife, especially birds such as night herons, owls, and coots.
+This is an excellent opportunity to see the River environment from a completely different perspective and may allow you to view some of the nocturnal wildlife, especially birds such as night herons, owls, and coots.

-10:00pm Proud Mary ties up at our overnight mooring, for a night of peace and tranquility in the Australia bush.
+10:00pm Proud Mary ties up at our overnight mooring, Woodlane, for a night of peace and tranquillity in the Australia bush.

 11.30pm Dining Room is closed.

 7am Dining Room opens.
-Tea and coffee available.
+Tea, coffee and continental breakfast available.

-8-8.45am This morning you will enjoy a delicious buffet breakfast while cruising through Mypolonga, Wall Flat, Caloote and Ponde.
+8-8.45am This morning you will enjoy a delicious cooked breakfast while cruising through Mypolonga, Caloote and Ponde.
 Your appetite will be stimulated by the magnificent scenery you’ll pass.

 1pm The vessel departs Mannum.
 Lunch is served aboard as you cruise upstream past Younghusband, Teal Flat, lovely Lake Carlet, Bowhill, Purnong and onto Walker Flat.
 The menu may include dishes such as Roast Chicken Maryland vegetables and a wild mushroom sauce or Pork Cutlet with Yam Mash, fabulous flavours to complement the superb scenery gliding by on both sides of the Proud Mary.

 11.30pm Dining Room is closed.

 1pm Proud Mary coach will be waiting ready for your visit Costa Brothers Almond Farm with your local guide.
 The almond industry is the fastest growing horticulture crop in Australia.
 Discover how this state of the art almond farm uses water-recycling technology to limit its direct impact on the river system and help secure the diverse ecosystem of the river.
 From here your guide will take you to Blanchetown, site of the Lock and Weir No 1.
 The river is dammed by 13 locks built to facilitate the early riverboat trade.
 Water cascades over the lock creating an excellent feeding place for birdlife.
 Pelicans and dozens of species of water birds can be seen diving in the water to feed.
-It’s a wonderful experience to watch as you relax with a quiet drink.

-7.45pm Tonight, enjoy a delicious dinner finished off with one of the home-style desserts Proud Mary’s chefs are famous for.
-Your evening cruise takes you to your overnight mooring spot of Sugar Shack.
+6.30pm Tonight, enjoy a delicious dinner finished off with one of the home-style desserts Proud Mary’s chefs are famous for.
+Whilst you dine, your evening cruise takes you to your overnight mooring spot of Sugar Shack.
 Sugar Shack is part of the River Murray International Dark Sky Reserve which is an astronomer’s paradise.
 The unpolluted skies and isolation from artificial light sources make the park one of the best places on earth to gaze at the stars.
 Your Captain will steer closer to the bank this evening so you can take full advantage of the LED floodlights that illuminate the towering river redgums and perhaps watch the possums as they scamper through the branches.
 The River takes on a wonderfully moody and atmospheric quality at night providing a magical backdrop as you drift by.

 11.30pm Dining Room closes.
 Enjoy a peaceful night surrounded by stars and the sounds of the Australian bush.

 7am Dining Room opens.
-Tea and coffee available.
+Tea, coffee and continental breakfast is available.
 This morning you will wake up in one of the most unspoilt and picturesque areas of the River Murray.
 Make sure you go out on deck to immerse yourself in the surroundings and experience the peace of the riverside environment.

-8-8.45am Another Full English Buffet breakfast is available for you to choose from, or perhaps you might like a lighter Continental option this morning.
-The choice is yours.
+8-8.45am Another hearty cooked breakfast is available for you, or perhaps you might like a lighter Continental option this morning.
+The choice is yours, maybe both!?

-9am This morning provides another unique experience with an absorbing ecological walk around Portee Station.
+9am This morning provides another unique experience with an absorbing ecological walk around Sugar Shack.
 Here you’ll discover the importance of flood plains to the river system.
-You will also see some of the last remaining evidence of ancient Aboriginal civilization, a huge canoe tree bearing the scar where bark was taken to make a canoe.
-Learn about Moorundie Creek, named after the Aboriginal tribe that lived here.
-In native dialect ‘moorundie’ means sand or sandy and is the site where the history of the area began in 1840, when explorer Edward John Eyre established a village named Sturt after the famous explorer navigator.
+The history of the area began in 1840, when explorer Edward John Eyre established a village named Sturt after the famous explorer navigator.

-10am Proud Mary departs Portee Station and cruises downstream towards Swan Reach, passing magnificent lagoons teeming with birdlife, awesome cliffs reaching for the sky and spectacular scenery as far as the eyes can see.
+9.45am Proud Mary departs Sugar Shack and cruises downstream towards Swan Reach, passing magnificent lagoons teeming with birdlife, awesome cliffs reaching for the sky and spectacular scenery as far as the eyes can see.
 Throughout your cruise you can listen to the informative commentary that occurs from time to time about the history of the areas you pass through and the boats that used to work there.

-12.30pm Lunch is served, which today may focus on traditional fish and chips, using fresh Australian seafood or, perhaps, the famous 12-hour marinated pork chops.
+1.30pm Lunch is served, which today may focus on traditional fish and chips, using fresh Australian seafood or, perhaps, the famous 12-hour marinated pork chops.